muhammadmir/muhammadmir.github.io/Schedule/README.md

 ## Replication
 To replicate and host yourself:
-1. Make a copy of `Courses` folder
+1. Make a copy of `Schedule` folder
 2. Run `file.py` on a server
 3. Edit `index.html` with link to server